Increase Font Size

 What happens to secured debts?

 Secured debts are purchases made with a loan for items like a car or a house.
-These debts do not disappear after someone passes away, one of the following may occur:
+These debts do not disappear after someone dies.
+After death, the debt may:

-• The loan signed over to another person and they continue to make the payments
+• Be signed over to another person and they continue to make the payments, or

-• The loan goes into default and the item is repossessed by the loan company
+• Go into default and the item is repossessed by the loan company.

 What happens to credit card, car loan, and mortgage payments if the person was married?